 Spending more time developing your people’s strengths increases personal satisfaction, happiness and overall employee engagement

-By Steve Schmidt.
-A recent Human Capital Institute (HCI) conference tackled the subject of how to create an engaging employee experience from “hire to retire.”
-It’s a topic that’s clearly on the minds of today’s leaders, 71% of whom say employee engagement is critical to the success of their organization, but only 24% of whom believe their workforce is highly engaged.
+A Human Capital Institute (HCI) conference I attended several years back tackled the subject of how to create an engaging employee experience from “hire to retire.”
+It’s a topic that’s still clearly on the minds of today’s leaders.
+71% of leaders say employee engagement is critical to the success of their organization, but only 24% believe their workforce is highly engaged.

 With those numbers estimated to be improving only at a rate of about 1% per year at best, there’s plenty of work that needs to be done in this area, and managers and leaders play a critical role in that process.
 The speakers offered a number of ideas and insights that HR and talent development professionals should be thinking about as they plan their management and leadership development strategies for the coming year.

-One of the big themes we heard was that managers need to focus more attention on maximizing the strengths of their employees rather than trying to make everyone good at everything.
-Keynote speaker Dan Pink and others noted that focusing on areas of strength is the great performance accelerator, leading not only to increased individual performance but also lower attrition, higher job satisfaction, and improved engagement and customer metrics.
+One of the big themes we hear is that managers need to focus more attention on maximizing the strengths of their employees rather than trying to make everyone good at everything.
+Daniel Pink notes that focusing on areas of strength is the great performance accelerator, leading not only to increased individual performance but also lower attrition, higher job satisfaction, and improved engagement and customer metrics.
 Spending more time on your strengths also increases personal satisfaction and happiness while reducing stress.
 Trying to be good at everything, on the other hand, usually ends up promoting mediocrity, which doesn’t do much for a person’s morale—or for the business.

 The question for your managers is, do they know how to help employees recognize their strengths and push past any self-limiting behaviors so they can truly apply them?
 This requires more than a performance management conversation or telling people what to do.
 Managers need to be effective coaches who see the potential in their people and help them develop it.
 Speaker Jeremie Brecheisen outlined three key actions: